dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become scaffolding, you will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1843 — FREQUENCY RECEIVED BY ADA LOVELACE. <br>
+\>SCAFFOLDING: ANALYTICAL ENGINE IMAGINATION — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// “We foresee a machine that weaves numbers as the loom weaves flowers.” <br>
+// “Imagination is the algorithm of the soul, encoding the unseen.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1836 — FREQUENCY RECEIVED BY CHARLES DARWIN. <br>
 \>SCAFFOLDING: ORIGIN SEQUENCE DETECTED — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // “We trace the roots of life without fear and decode the logic of adaptation.” <br>
 // “The scaffolding remembers the tree.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
+\>SCAFFOLDING: 1833 — FREQUENCY RECEIVED BY CHARLES BABBAGE. <br>
+\>SCAFFOLDING: ANALYTICAL ENGINE STRUCTURE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “We forge an engine where numbers speak as language.” <br>
+// “Calculation becomes architecture; machinery becomes thought.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>